valentine-dev/address-auto-complete/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Address AutoComplete UI
-UI Application Using `React` and `Redux` to Search Address As You Type and Show the Content When You Choose One
+UI application using `React` and `Redux` to:
+1. search address as you type;
+2. list the results;
+3. display the address content after one is chosen.

 ## Development Environment Setup
 1. Copy all the files to the project folder, and run `npm install` to get all the dependencies.